-The American Centrifuge Project is deploying advanced U.S. gas centrifuge uranium enrichment technology to fuel commercial nuclear power plants in the United States and around the world.
+The American Centrifuge Project is an advanced U.S. gas centrifuge uranium enrichment technology for fueling commercial nuclear power plants in the United States and around the world.

 The American Centrifuge Plant will be a long-term, reliable and secure source of fuel for America’s nuclear plants, which provide 20 percent of the country’s electricity.

 The American Centrifuge Plant will play a major role in supporting U.S. energy and national security.

 Construction of the plant and manufacturing of the centrifuge machines by companies in America involved in the project could create nearly 8,000 jobs in the United States.
 Manufacturing activities will also help re-establish a high tech infrastructure for producing nuclear-grade components and support systems.

 USEC Inc. intends the American Centrifuge Plant to replace its previous energy-intensive, Cold-War era production facility.
 This transition will reduce greenhouse-gas emissions related to USEC’s existing enrichment technology by millions of tons annually.

 Completion of the project will be the successful result of decades of research by American scientists and engineers and a substantial investment of capital and resources by the U.S. government and American companies to develop the most productive uranium enrichment technology in the world.

 If the American Centrifuge Project does not proceed, America will lose an important national energy asset that offers many potential benefits: